Keith Chisholm: Successful escape

-In August 1942, having again swapped his identity, Chisholm and three others managed to escape from a work camp near Gliwice.
-After a week they made contact with sympathetic Poles, and were taken to a resistance leader in Kraków.
+In August 1942, having again swapped his identity, Chisholm and three others managed to escape from a work camp near Gliwice in occupied Poland.
+After a week they made contact with sympathetic Poles from Home Army and were taken to a resistance leader in Kraków.
 Chisholm lived with a Polish family in Warsaw for much of this time.
 Various plans for escape back to England were developed and abandoned as the war progressed.